-- B.1.
-Indicate whether there are any differences between the quorums established for general meetings and the minimums stipulated in the Corporate Enterprises Act and, if any, explain: - [] Yes [V] No - B.2.
-Indicate whether there are any differences in respect of the system stipulated in the Corporate Enterprises Act for adopting corporate resolutions and, if any, explain: - [] Yes [√] No - B.3.
+B.1.
+Indicate whether there are any differences between the quorums established for general meetings and the minimums stipulated in

+B.2.
+Indicate whether there are any differences in respect of the system stipulated in the Corporate Enterprises Act for adopting approval:

+B.3.
 Indicate the rules for alteration of the company's articles of association.
 In particular, indicate the majorities stipulated for altering the articles of association and the rules, if any, protecting shareholders' rights in any alteration of the articles.